duneroadrunner/SaferCPlusPlus/README.md

 [*provisional*]

-Currently there's a rule against using non-owning scope pointers as function return values (enforced by the [`return_value()`](#return_value) function) due to the possibility of inadvertently returning an invalid pointer to a local scope object.
-You could imagine that this rule might be relaxed in the future when a static code analyzer becomes available to catch any attempts to return an invalid scope pointer.
-But in the meantime, when you feel the need to return a non-owning scope pointer, you can use the `xscope_chosen_pointer()` function instead.

-In essence, the `xscope_chosen_pointer()` function simply takes a bool and two scope pointers as input parameters and returns one of the pointers.
-If the bool is false then the first scope pointer is returned, otherwise the second is returned.

-So consider, for example, a "min" function that takes two scope pointers and returns a scope pointer to the lesser of the two target (scope) objects.
-The implementation of this function would be straightforward if returning non-owning scope pointers was permitted.
-The following example demonstrates the same functionality using `xscope_chosen_pointer()` instead.
+For safety reasons, non-owning scope pointers (or any objects containing a scope reference) are not permitted to be used as function return values.
+(The [`return_value()`](#return_value) function wrapper enforces this.)
+Pretty much the only time you'd legitimately want to do this is when the returned pointer is one of the input parameters.
+An example might be a "min(a, b)" function which takes two objects by reference and returns the reference to the lesser of the two objects.
+For these cases you could use the xscope_chosen() function which takes two objects of the same type (in this case it will be two scope pointers) and returns one of the objects (scope pointers), which one depending on the value of a given "decider" function.
+You could use this function to implement the equivalent of a min(a, b) function like so:

 ```cpp
     #include "msescope.h"